 Work began with a series of workshops that captured client requirements.
 The project was organised into two phases, with a single project manager coordinating work and resources across both organisations.
 Phase one included Global Human Resources, Absence Management, Benefits Administration and Learning Management functionality.
 The team created a suite of reports and dashboards, and established 14 bi-directional integrations, where people data was exchanged between Oracle HCM Cloud and other third-party systems.
 Work was completed in seven months and rolled out for 1400 employees across six countries.

 Phase two enhanced phase one functionality with the addition of Taleo Recruitment and On-Boarding, Talent Management and Workforce Compensation.
-“The key to completing an extensive amount of work within fairly aggressive timelines was our ‘One Team’ approach, where we blended Hitachi onshore and offshore resources with Gowling WLG’s subject matter experts to form a single global delivery team,” said Arpit Rajani, Director and Oracle Delivery Lead, Hitachi Consulting.
+“The key to completing an extensive amount of work within fairly aggressive timelines was our ‘One Team’ approach, where we blended Hitachi onshore and offshore resources with Gowling WLG’s subject matter experts to form a single global delivery team,” said Arpit Rajani, former Director and Oracle Delivery Lead, Hitachi.

-The team used Hitachi Consulting proprietary tools to lower risk, accelerate benefit realisation and reduce costs with a predictable, templated approach.
+The team used Hitachi proprietary tools to lower risk, accelerate benefit realisation and reduce costs with a predictable, templated approach.
 The Hitachi Requirements Traceability Matrix captured and tracked client requirements through design, development, testing and post-implementation.
 A fit gap approach to design was applied, resulting in standard processes and functionality being adopted globally.

 Transformed HR function